adamgordonbell/strikethrough-toggle/README.md

 4. Choose 'Install from VSIX...'
 5. Navigate to and select the `.vsix` file you created

+If you're on macOS or Linux and the `code` command is not found, you may need to add it to your PATH.
+Here’s how to do it:

+- **macOS:**
+  1. Open Visual Studio Code.
+  2. Press `Cmd` + `Shift` + `P` to open the Command Palette.
+  3. Type `shell command` and choose the option to install the 'code' command in PATH.

 ### Method 2: Using the Command Line

 Run the following command: